 What applications and systems can I use with Azure AD automatic user provisioning?

-If you want to request a new application for provisioning, you can request that your application be integrated with our app gallery.
+To request a new application for provisioning, see Submit a request to publish your application in Azure Active Directory application gallery.
 For a user provisioning request, we require the application to have a SCIM-compliant endpoint.
-Request that the application vendor follow the SCIM standard so we can onboard the app to our platform quickly.
+Request that the application vendor follows the SCIM standard so we can onboard the app to our platform quickly.

 Applications that support SCIM 2.0: For information on how to generically connect applications that implement SCIM 2.0-based user management APIs, see Build a SCIM endpoint and configure user provisioning.